Saenger Theatre

 The enormous proscenium arch was heavily decorated by plasterwork, coated with gilding, and in a cartouche in the arch’s center, a shield with the letter “S” in it, surrounded by a plaster wreath.

-Originally opened for motion pictures and live stage shows, the Saenger was sold just two years after it opened to the Paramount-Publix chain for just over $10 million.
+Originally opened for motion pictures and live stage shows, the Saenger Theatre was sold just two years after it opened to the Paramount-Publix chain for just over $10 million.
 In 1964, its vast balcony was walled off and transformed into a second auditorium, known as the Saenger Orleans.

-The theater was added to the New Orleans landmarks list in 1977, and later in the same year, was listed to the National Register of Historic Places.
-In 1978, the Saenger was closed and sold to E.B.
-Breazeale, who spent over $3 million (on top of the $1 million he paid for the theater) to transform the great movie palace into a performing arts venue.
+The theatre was added to the New Orleans landmarks list in 1977, and later in the same year, was listed to the National Register of Historic Places.
+In 1978, the Saenger Theatre was closed and sold to E.B.
+Breazeale, who spent over $3 million (on top of the $1 million he paid for the theatre) to transform the great movie palace into a performing arts venue.
 After nearly two years of meticulous restoration, the Saenger Theatre reopened, its seating capacity lowered to 2,736, appearing just as spectacular as it did when the Saenger brothers opened it nearly half a century earlier.

 The Saenger Theatre is one of New Orleans' premiere venues for the performing arts, including Broadway shows, concerts and classic motion picture screenings.